sbme-tutorials/fibonacci-report_admin-access-Ayamachii/README.md

 * A memory complexity of **O(n)**

 ---
-##Method 3
+## Method 3

-Similar to the previous method but **does not use an array** as we need only the nth element, so there is no need to keep the numbers preceding it.
+Similar to the previous method but **does not use an array** as we need only the n<sup>th</sup> element, so there is no need to keep the numbers preceding it.

 ```cpp
 int fib(int n) {